skipconnect/CloudCoverNowcasting/DataFiles/README.md

-# This folder contains the different scrips we used for our datapreprocessing
+# This folder contains the different scripts we used for our datapreprocessing.